dnalneh/iota-feedback/README.md

     2.2.
 Setting up the DB

-    - Visual Studio and LOCALDB: Go to SQL Server Object explorer -> SQL-Server -> (localdb)... -> databases -> right click -> add database -> fill in the name "feedbackserver"
+    - Visual Studio and LOCALDB (explore it via: Server Object explorer -> SQL-Server -> (localdb)...):
+        - open the Package-Manager-Console -> Run "Update-Database" to generate the database "feedbackserver" with its tables

-    - Visual Studio Code: Generate a new MSSQL Database (eg. on Azure) and adjust the "DBConnectionString" in your newly created appsettings.Development.json:
+    - Visual Studio Code:
+        - Generate a new MSSQL database (eg. on Azure) and adjust the "DBConnectionString" in your newly created "appsettings.Development.json" to point to the database
+        - go to folder "Feedback-Server" and run "dotnet ef database update" in that folder

     2.3.
 In Visual Studio open the Package-Manager-Console -> Run "Update-Database" to generate the database with its tables

     2.4.
 For authentication and authorization you'll need some settings of your auth0 account, please adjust the following part in your newly created appsettings.Development.json: